JuliaData/DataFrames.jl/docs/src/man/basics.md

 ```

 The most fundamental type provided by DataFrames.jl is `DataFrame`, where typically
-that each row is interpreted as an observation and each column as a feature.
+each row is interpreted as an observation and each column as a feature.

 # Constructors and Basic Utility Functions

 ## Constructors

-In this section you will see many ways to create a `DataFrame` using the `DataFrame(...)` constructor.
+In this section you will see many ways to create a `DataFrame` using the constructor.
 First, let's create an empty `DataFrame`:
 ```jldoctest dataframe
 julia> df = DataFrame()